- No FAQs found

 Anyone living in or traveling to an endemic area is at risk if bitten by an Aedes mosquito.
-In addition, persons in areas where the Aedes mosquitoes are found may also be at risk as the virus expands its geographic range.
+Persons in areas where Aedes mosquitoes are found may also be at risk as the virus expands its geographic range.

 Question 4.
 What are the signs and symptoms of Zika virus infection?

-Most (80%) of the people infected with Zika virus are asymptomatic.1 When symptoms do occur, they are usually mild and may include fever, maculopapular rash, arthralgia, or nonpurulent conjunctivitis.
+Most (80%) people infected with Zika virus are asymptomatic.1 When symptoms do occur, they are usually mild and may include fever, maculopapular rash, arthralgia, or nonpurulent conjunctivitis.
 Symptoms typically last from several days to a week.
-Severe disease requiring hospitalization is uncommon, and fatalities are very rare.
+Severe disease requiring hospitalization is uncommon, and fatalities are rare.

-The virus may be associated with Guillain-Barré syndrome, a rare paralytic syndrome that sometimes occurs after certain infections.
-Microcephaly and other congenital anomalies have been associated with Zika infection in pregnant women (see below).
-The association with microcephaly has not been seen in other viral illnesses transmitted by the Aedes mosquito.
+The virus may be associated with Guillain-Barré syndrome, a rare paralytic condition that sometimes occurs after certain infections.
+Microcephaly and other congenital anomalies have been associated with Zika virus infection in pregnant women (see below).
+The association with microcephaly has not been seen in other viral illnesses transmitted by the Aedes mosquitoes.

-In addition to mosquito-to-human transmission, Zika virus infection can be transmitted from mother to child during pregnancy, resulting in congenital infection.
+In addition to mosquito-to-human transmission, Zika virus infection can be transmitted from mother to child during pregnancy, resulting in a congenital infection (see Question 6).
 The virus can also be spread via sexual activity, blood transfusion, and laboratory exposure.
-The Centers for Disease Control and Prevention (CDC) recommends that pregnant women abstain from sex or use condoms for all sexual activity if their sexual partner has traveled to, or lives in, an area with active Zika virus transmission.
+The CDC recommends that pregnant women abstain from sex, or use condoms, for all sexual activity if their sexual partner has traveled to, or lives in, an area with active Zika virus transmission.
 This recommendation should be followed for the duration of the pregnancy.3

+Yes.
 The CDC has issued a travel alert (Level 2, Practice Enhanced Precautions) for people traveling to certain regions and countries where Zika virus transmission is ongoing.
-As the outbreak is evolving quickly, please refer to the CDC’s updated travel notices (http://wwwnc.cdc.gov/travel/notices).
+Please refer to the CDC’s travel notices web page for updates (http://wwwnc.cdc.gov/travel/notices).

 Women who are pregnant, or are planning to become pregnant, are advised to postpone travel to affected areas if possible.
 Some countries are recommending that women try to postpone pregnancy until the outbreak is contained.
-Pregnant women in Zika virus-affected areas should protect themselves from mosquito bites by using air conditioning and screens to keep mosquitoes outdoors, using bed nets if unable to keep mosquitoes outdoors, wearing long sleeves and pants, and using permethrin-treated clothing and gear and insect repellents.
-Pregnant and lactating women can use all U.S. Environmental Protection Agency (EPA)-registered insect repellents according to the product label.
+Pregnant women in Zika virus-affected areas should protect themselves from mosquito bites by using air conditioning and screens to keep mosquitoes outdoors, using bed nets if unable to keep mosquitoes outdoors, wearing long sleeves and pants, and using appropriate insect repellants, and using permethrin-treated clothing and gear (except in Puerto Rico, where permethrin should not be used).
+Pregnant and lactating women can use all US Environmental Protection Agency (EPA)-registered insect repellents according to the product label.

 For additional information about pregnancy and the Zika virus, please refer to these Web pages:

-Question 7.
-Who should be tested for a Zika infection?
+Question 8.
+Who should be tested for evidence of a Zika virus infection?

-The recommended tests include Zika virus RNA and/or antibody tests.
-It is further recommended that all persons suspected of having Zika infection be tested for chikungunya and dengue infections.
+Multiple assays and sample types are often needed to establish a definitive laboratory diagnosis of Zika virus infection.
+The recommended tests include Zika virus RNA and/or IgM antibody tests.
+It is further recommended that all persons suspected of having Zika infection should also be tested for chikungunya and dengue infections.
 The symptoms overlap, and the viruses are transmitted in the same regions by the same mosquito vector.